shub39/shub39/README.md

 - Currently learning how to code properly.
 - Working on <a href="https://github.com/shub39/Rush"> Rush.</a>
 - I love linux and open source software.
-Daily driving Fedora for a year. 🥰
+I use arch btw
 - I love to tinker with IoT devices. <a href="https://github.com/shub39/fingerprint_attendance"> Raspberry pi project. </a>
 - My hobbies are trying out operating systems and testing out new stuff.